LinuxHaus/ansible_lihas_firewall/README.md

 # Requirements

-Uses lihas-common to set up repositiories and lihas_variables to merge the configuration from multiple sources
+Uses lihas_common to set up repositiories and lihas_variables to merge the configuration from multiple sources

 To run solo: